-The City of Palm Desert should consider applying for the California Last Mile Federal Funding Account (FFA).
+The City of Palm Desert should consider applying for the California Last Mile Federal Funding Account (FFA) when applications are open.
 This last-mile grant would increase the probability of the City facilitating infrastructure deployment to meet the connectivity needs of un and underserved residents and businesses.